fgtech/coursera-getdata/CodeBook.md

 These signals were used to estimate variables of the feature vector for each pattern:
 '-XYZ' is used to denote 3-axial signals in the X, Y and Z directions.

-tBodyAcc-XYZ
+- tBodyAcc-XYZ
-tGravityAcc-XYZ
+- tGravityAcc-XYZ
-tBodyAccJerk-XYZ
+- tBodyAccJerk-XYZ
-tBodyGyro-XYZ
+- tBodyGyro-XYZ
-tBodyGyroJerk-XYZ
+- tBodyGyroJerk-XYZ
-tBodyAccMag
+- tBodyAccMag
-tGravityAccMag
+- tGravityAccMag
-tBodyAccJerkMag
+- tBodyAccJerkMag
-tBodyGyroMag
+- tBodyGyroMag
-tBodyGyroJerkMag
+- tBodyGyroJerkMag
-fBodyAcc-XYZ
+- fBodyAcc-XYZ
-fBodyAccJerk-XYZ
+- fBodyAccJerk-XYZ
-fBodyGyro-XYZ
+- fBodyGyro-XYZ
-fBodyAccMag
+- fBodyAccMag
-fBodyAccJerkMag
+- fBodyAccJerkMag
-fBodyGyroMag
+- fBodyGyroMag
-fBodyGyroJerkMag
+- fBodyGyroJerkMag

 The set of variables that were estimated from these signals are:

-mean(): Mean
+- mean(): Mean
-std(): Standard deviation
+- std(): Standard deviation

 ### Transformation
+The script [run_analysis.R](https://github.com/fgtech/coursera-getdata/blob/master/run_analysis.R) does some cleaning and transformation on the raw data :
+  1. Merges the training and the test sets to create one data set ;
+  2. Extracts only the measurements on the mean and standard deviation for each measurement ;
+  3. Uses descriptive activity names to name the activities in the data set ;
+  4. Appropriately labels the data set with descriptive variable names ;
+  5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject ;
+  6. Save the resulting dataset to [tidy_set_with_averages.txt](https://github.com/fgtech/coursera-getdata/blob/master/tidy_set_with_averages.txt).